RaphHaddad/blog/content/post/tip-limits-and-systems-thinking.md

 ## Dealing with Violations

 A WIP violation occurs when the team pulls in work from an upstream stage in the process.
+A TIP limit violation occurs when an item has remained longer than the limit itself.
+The former can be controlled easier than the latter because a
+WIP limit can only be violated if a team consciously pulls in work, whereas
+a TIP limit violation occurs due to several other factors, external or otherwise.

-A TIP violation occurs when an item has remained longer than the limit itself.
-The former can be controlled easier than the latter.
-A few questions arise when a TIP limit is violated: Why has the TIP limit been violated in the first place and What should a team do if a TIP limit is violated?
+A few questions arise when a TIP limit is violated: Why has the TIP limit been violated in the first place and what should a team do if a TIP limit is violated?

 The answer to the first question can be a variety of things, technical or